quasilyte/vscode-gogrep/README.md

 * AST-based replace for quick and precise refactoring (**to be implemented**)
 * Advanced search filters (**to be implemented**)

+If you have a feature request, consider [to open the issue on the GitHub](https://github.com/quasilyte/vscode-gogrep/issues/new).

 ## Overview

 This extension exposes `gogrep` search commands.